-Benson Shaw Posted Saturday at 10:43 PM Share Posted Saturday at 10:43 PM Another rotation hurdle.
+Benson Shaw Posted June 7 Share Posted June 7 Another rotation hurdle.
 The Rotate Node works for many types of objects, but not for a 3d locus?
 Or is there a method to rotate a 3d locus via the rotate node?
 Circle created and rotated Locus created, but did not rotate.
 Here is my workaround using essentially create location via sin and cos -B 1 Quote Link to comment

-Pat Stanford Posted Saturday at 11:54 PM Share Posted Saturday at 11:54 PM The Vectorscript/Python function the node is using does not work on Loci.
+Pat Stanford Posted June 7 Share Posted June 7 The Vectorscript/Python function the node is using does not work on Loci.
 Design Decision made many moons ago in the MiniCad days.
 It does work on Groups.
 So you could check to see if the object is a Loci, if so, group it, Rotate, Ungroup.
 1 Quote Link to comment

-Benson Shaw Posted Sunday at 02:56 AM Author Share Posted Sunday at 02:56 AM @Pat Stanford - Ja.
+Benson Shaw Posted June 8 Author Share Posted June 8 @Pat Stanford - Ja.
 Good idea!
 Thanks!
 I wonder about that MiniCad design decision idea.
 The workspace tools and commands seem to work as expected with 3d Loci.
 Not to take away from Pat's tip, but this seems a workaround.
 How would Marionette users (especially inexperienced ones) know to do that conversion.
 Is that perhaps addressed somewhere in those multiple hours of intro videos?
 Thanks again, Pat -B 1 Quote Link to comment

-Pat Stanford Posted Sunday at 03:53 AM Share Posted Sunday at 03:53 AM If you select the Rotate 3D node and then click the Description button in the OIP, it tells you exactly what types of objects the node works on.
+Pat Stanford Posted June 8 Share Posted June 8 If you select the Rotate 3D node and then click the Description button in the OIP, it tells you exactly what types of objects the node works on.
 I just wanted to know why, so I looked at the script.
 Turns out it used the Set3DRot vector script function (that has been around since Minicad).
 And the Vectorscript Function Reference has the same list of the types of objects it works on.
 Programming (even using Marionette) is always an issue of understanding the limitations of what the code can do.
 Quote Link to comment

-Benson Shaw Posted Sunday at 09:55 PM Author Share Posted Sunday at 09:55 PM @Pat StanfordThanks for looking and commentary.
+Benson Shaw Posted June 8 Author Share Posted June 8 @Pat StanfordThanks for looking and commentary.
 Those such as yourself with loads of experience in the underlying VS might find and understand the limitations.
 I look at the Rotation node description and see nothing that indicates a 2d or 3d locus would not be an acceptable object for action by the node.
 Maybe there is some mathematical or VS argument that a 3d locus is NOT an object?
 (A locus is only a location?
 One is not a prime number?
 String theory and multiple universes are . . . um . . . something?)
 I am not versed in VS. That Set3dRotation line in the node script is not informative for me. (not your fault!) @Marissa Farrell is kindly reviewing some of these older nodes to update descriptions, scripts, user friendliness, etc. This presents hope for me and other occasional Marionette dabblers that I will have easier rout to success in future!
 I think Marionette is really cool and full of potential, but only implement it occasionally.
 And usually run into roadblocks.
 To the forum I go!
 Thanks all! -B Quote Link to comment

-Pat Stanford Posted Sunday at 10:50 PM Share Posted Sunday at 10:50 PM I was talking about the description for the Rotate 3D node.
+Pat Stanford Posted June 8 Share Posted June 8 I was talking about the description for the Rotate 3D node.
 Under the hood, the Rotate node uses the same Vectorscript function for non-planar objects as the Rotate 3D node, therefore the exclusion of loci.
 1 Quote Link to comment

-Benson Shaw Posted Monday at 12:46 AM Author Share Posted Monday at 12:46 AM Doh!
+Benson Shaw Posted June 9 Author Share Posted June 9 Doh!
 Rotate 3d!
 Either way got it to work with the Group idea.
 Thx again -B Quote Link to comment

-Antonio Landsberger Posted Tuesday at 03:04 PM Share Posted Tuesday at 03:04 PM "Angles are in Radians" has already been reported (https://jira.vectorworks.net/browse/VB-169146) a while (almost 5 years) ago.
+Antonio Landsberger Posted June 10 Share Posted June 10 "Angles are in Radians" has already been reported (https://jira.vectorworks.net/browse/VB-169146) a while (almost 5 years) ago.
 1 Quote Link to comment

-Benson Shaw Posted Wednesday at 04:48 AM Author Share Posted Wednesday at 04:48 AM Also not clear why 3d loci are not on list of "acceptable" objects.
+Benson Shaw Posted June 11 Author Share Posted June 11 Also not clear why 3d loci are not on list of "acceptable" objects.
 Loci from 3d tool set respond as expected to the Rotate 3d command in the Modify menu.
 If I understand properly, the Rotate 3d command somehow incorporates that same Set3dRotation script?
 Something about a locus seems counter to the script.
 Or maybe script could be modified to include the 3d loci?
 Meanwhile, group it!
 And, I'm off to slider questions -B 1 Quote Link to comment

-Antonio Landsberger Posted Wednesday at 07:51 AM Share Posted Wednesday at 07:51 AM Benson, In general when it comes to scripting and objects in Vectorworks, I would advice everyone to first do all computations mathematically and then move or create objects in the drawing pane.
+Antonio Landsberger Posted June 11 Share Posted June 11 Benson, In general when it comes to scripting and objects in Vectorworks, I would advice everyone to first do all computations mathematically and then move or create objects in the drawing pane.
 With 2D and 3D loci I would simply set new coordinates (after the calculation) using the Move node.
 1 Quote Link to comment

-Pat Stanford Posted Wednesday at 03:20 PM Share Posted Wednesday at 03:20 PM No real information, but likely that the original thought was that loci are used as "layout locations" and therefore should not respond to menu commands to move them.
+Pat Stanford Posted June 11 Share Posted June 11 No real information, but likely that the original thought was that loci are used as "layout locations" and therefore should not respond to menu commands to move them.
 At that time loci were used for things like the center of a sweep and the center point of a mirror.
 And once things get set in a programming language, they are hard to change.
 Change it to do what you want and how many other scripts that depended on the old functionality will be unknowingly broken.
 You know it is not working, so do what you have to to make your script work as you want.
 1 Quote Link to comment

 Recommended Posts